Credit history: Credit history usage

 There has been much discussion over the accuracy of the data in consumer reports.
 In general, industry participants maintain that the data in credit reports is very accurate.
 The credit bureaus point to their own study of 52 million credit reports to highlight that the data in reports is very accurate.
 The Consumer Data Industry Association testified before the United States Congress that less than two percent of those reports that resulted in a consumer dispute had data deleted because it was in error.
 Nonetheless, there is widespread concern that information in credit reports is prone to error.
 Thus Congress has enacted a series of laws aimed to resolve both the errors and the perception of errors.

 If a US consumer disputes some information in a credit report, the credit bureau has 30 days to verify the data.
 Over 70 percent of these consumer disputes are resolved within 14 days and then the consumer is notified of the resolution.
 The Federal Trade Commission states that one large credit bureau notes 95 percent of those who dispute an item seem satisfied with the outcome.

 The other factor in determining whether a lender will provide a consumer credit or a loan is dependent on income.
 The higher the income, all other things being equal, the more credit the consumer can access.
 However, lenders make credit granting decisions based on both ability to repay a debt (income) and willingness (the credit report) as indicated by a history of regular, unmissed payments.

 These factors help lenders determine whether to extend credit, and on what terms.
 With the adoption of risk-based pricing on almost all lending in the financial services industry, this report has become even more important since it is usually the sole element used to choose the annual percentage rate (APR), grace period and other contractual obligations of the credit card or loan.

 Calculating a credit score

-Credit scores vary from a scoring model to another, but in general the FICO scoring system is the standard in U.S., Canada and other global areas.
+Credit scores vary from one scoring model to another, but in general the FICO scoring system is the standard in U.S., Canada and other global areas.
 The factors are similar and may include: